LONDON MARKETS: FTSE 100 Jumps As U.K. Election Ends In A Hung Parliament

 Read: 'Worst possible outcome' -- analysts react to U.K. early election results (http://www.marketwatch.com/story/worst-possible-outcome-analysts-react-to-uk-early-election-results-2017-06-08)

-U.K. Prime Minister Theresa May called the "snap" out-of-cycle election in April, saying she wanted to create stability as the country went into the negotiations to leave the European Union.
+May called the "snap" out-of-cycle election in April, saying she wanted to create stability as the country went into the negotiations to leave the European Union.
 At the time, the Conservatives had a huge lead in opinion polls, and the move was seen as a bet to increase her party's majority.
-That could smooth the way for her plans for Brexit.

-Sales made by multinational companies listed on the FTSE 100 can benefit from a weaker value of sterling, and in turn make their shares more attractive to investors.
+The pound's slide helped push up shares of most multinational companies listed on the FTSE 100, as a weaker sterling can boost sales by those companies in overseas markets.
 Among such companies, Dove soap and Ben & Jerry's ice cream maker Unilever PLC (ULVR.LN) gained 2.1%, and luxury goods maker Burberry Group PLC (BRBY.LN) tacked on 2.5%.

-Banks lose ground: Faring less well were shares in home builders and banks, among the worst performing early Friday.
-Royal Bank of Scotland PLC (RBS.LN) (RBS.LN) fell 3.2% and Lloyds Banking Group PLC (LLOY.LN) shed 3.1%.
+Sector losers: But shares in home builders and banks were among the worst performing.
+Royal Bank of Scotland PLC (RBS.LN) (RBS.LN) fell 2.6% and Lloyds Banking Group PLC (LLOY.LN) shed 1%.

 "Increased uncertainty would be expected to slow house purchases and make the [home building] sector less appealing," said Liberum analysts in a note.
 "However, the sector still has strong underpinnings, and government policy is likely to move away from austerity towards fiscal expansion."